 In accordance with 26 U.S.C. §42(d)(5)(B)(v), state housing credit agencies may allow for buildings to be considered located in a DDA and therefore eligible for an increase in eligible basis of up to 130% if needed for such buildings to be financially feasible as part of a qualified 9% LIHTC project.
-To qualify for the agency discretionary basis boost, OHFA will require the deferral or recontribution of 1% of the total developer fee for every 1% in state-designated basis boost.
-Such deferral or recontribution must be permanent financing in the form of a deferred developer fee, general partner/managing member capital contribution, sponsor loan, or any combination thereof.
+To qualify for the agency discretionary basis boost, applicants must demonstrate that such boost is necessary for financial feasibility by deferring or recontributing at least 50% of budgeted developer fee back into the permanent financing structure of the project in the form of a deferred developer fee, general partner/managing member capital contribution, sponsor loan, or any combination thereof.